matuteiglesias/journal/content/Business/2025-06-18_Comprehensive_Analysis_of_Political_and_Institutio.md

 - Explored the political implications of Cristina Kirchner's detention and the selectivity of justice in Argentina.
 - Discussed institutional interventions in academic settings and their legitimacy.
 - Analyzed ADHD programming course advertisement and its ethical implications.
-- Investigated Rodrigo's strategic communication and involvement in educational services.
+- Investigated Rodrigo's strategic [[communication]] and involvement in educational services.
-- Explored tools and strategies for crisis management and political communication.
+- Explored tools and strategies for crisis management and political [[communication]].

 ### Achievements
 - Clarified the relationship between political actions and economic implications.
-- Identified strategic communication tactics in political and institutional contexts.
+- Identified strategic [[communication]] tactics in political and institutional contexts.
 - Highlighted ethical concerns in educational marketing strategies.
 - Provided insights into the dynamics of institutional power and narrative control.